richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#5.md

 Start with the first row of `aug24` - find its PID (it happens to be 1).
 Find a corresponding row (with a LO_PID of 1) in `oct24` and place both rows side-by-side in the result.
 Then examine each subsequent row of `aug24` and combine with a corresponding row of `oct24` where their PID values match.
 The resulting table has seven columns: the four from `aug24` and three from `oct24`

-_Try this now:_ Type the two lines above into qStudio, below the two table definitions and execute the query.
+_Try this now:_ Type the two lines above into QStudio, below the two table definitions and execute the query.
 (Comment out any earlier `from...` lines.)